chohbein/GAN/README.md

 Conclusion <br>
-For this iteration, I found it very challenging to balance style and content loss, reduce artifacts in the generations, maintaing monet brush style.
-Despite all this, we saw a relatively similar score to iteration 1 in less time.
+For this iteration, I found it very challenging to balance style and content loss, reduce artifacts in the generations, and maintaing monet brush style.
+Despite all this, we surpassed the score of our baseline (iteration 1) in 1/3 the training time.
 Training for longer may give better results.